Amesbury School Committee votes down petition to move school site

 Also at the meeting, the committee unanimously approved reopening plans, which has students starting school remotely Sept.
 15.

 The committee did not, however, approve an official "checkpoint schedule," which dictates when the district would consider possibly phasing into a hybrid model of learning.
-The committee said it will vote on that Thursday night.
+The committee was expected to vote on that Thursday night.

 For full details of the reopening plan, go to www.amesburyma.gov/sites/g/files/vyhlif2731/f/events/20-21_reopening_plan.pdf.